-While each of the various displays is stunning in its own right, by mixing and matching size, style and material, the combination of all brings festive drama that is sure to impress.
+While each of the various displays is stunning in its own right, by mixing and matching size, style, and material, the combination of all brings festive drama that is sure to impress.

 The showstopping chandelier wreath creates an impactful focal point – something similar but smaller could be created by using a ball of florist’s foam and adding small bunches of several different types of foliage at varying layers to create fullness and texture.

-5. When less is more
+34. When less is more

-Wreaths don’t always have to be laden with foliage – for a delicate take on the tradition, instead choose a simple brass hoop adorned with a single sprig of fir.
+Wreaths don’t always have to be laden with foliage – for a delicate – take on the tradition, instead choose a simple brass hoop adorned with a single sprig of fir.

 While this option uses a candleholder hoop for added glow, you can just use foliage.

-6. A moment to frame
+35. Take a moment to frame

-'I love a Christmas that is a bit over the top… garlands and wreaths hanging wherever they can, the more unique the better, I think,' says Sue Jones, Co-Founder and Creative Director of OKA.
+'I love a Christmas that is a bit over the top… garlands and wreaths hanging wherever they can, the more unique the better, I think,' says Sue Jones, co-founder and creative director of OKA.
 Take this idea and set the scene for your buffet area by framing a console table with generous swags of greenery.

-Choose a mixture of leaves with a variety of textures and tones and group together in a relaxed style, leaving a few stems flowing freely to soften the edges.
-For a fuller, more dramatic look, collect pine cones, rose hips and other foraged foliage to bump up volume and texture – just make sure to secure properly with wire to avoid any unexpected garnishes ending up in the cocktails.
+Choose a mixture of leaves with a variety of textures and tones and group them together in a relaxed style, leaving a few stems flowing freely to soften the edges.
+For a fuller, more dramatic look, collect pine cones, rose hips and other foraged foliage to bump up volume and texture – just make sure to secure them properly with wire to avoid any unexpected garnishes ending up in the cocktails.